|

 and

-which seems to be the current U.S. norm.
+This seems to be the current (global?) norm.

-to recent major personal and family changes is
+to recent major personal and family changes and losses is n

 lives first.
 Help each other keep a long-range view!